A categorification of acyclic principal coefficient cluster algebras: Introduction

-The Frobenius cluster category in \Cref{main-cat-thm} is a category of Gorenstein projective modules over an Iwanaga--Gorenstein algebra $B_Q$, which we describe explicitly via a quiver with relations in \Cref{bdy-algs}.
-In \Cref{gradings} we show that this Frobenius cluster category may be graded, in the sense of \cite{grabowskigradedfrobenius}, in a way that captures the grading of the principal coefficient cluster algebra by Fomin--Zelevinsky \cite{fomincluster4}.
-This allows us to recover an identity of Fomin--Zelevinsky \cite[Eq.~6.14]{fomincluster4}, relating g-vectors and c-vectors.
-We close in \Cref{egs} with some examples, in particular observing that \Cref{main-cat-thm} remains true when $Q$ is a $3$-cycle.
+In the remaining sections we investigate some of the features of the category $\frobcat_Q$ appearing in Theorem~\ref{t:main-cat-thm}.
+This category is defined as the category of Gorenstein projective modules over an Iwanaga--Gorenstein algebra $B_Q$, which we describe explicitly via a quiver with relations in Section~\ref{s:bdy-algs}.
+In Section~\ref{s:index} we explain how to use the category $\frobcat_Q$ to recover cluster-algebraic information about $\pprinclust{Q}$ and $\princlust{Q}$.
+We close in Section~\ref{s:egs} with examples, in particular observing that Theorem~\ref{t:main-cat-thm} remains true when $Q$ is a $3$-cycle, provided we replace $\clustcat{Q}$ by Amiot's cluster category $\clustcat{Q,W}$ for a particular potential $W$.

 Throughout, algebras are assumed to be associative and unital.
-All modules are left modules, the composition of maps $f\colon X\to Y$ and $g\colon Y\to Z$ is denoted by $gf$, and we use the analogous convention for compositions of arrows in quivers.
-The Jacobsen radical of a module $X$ is denoted by $\rad{X}$.
+All modules are left modules, the composition of maps $f\colon X\to Y$ and $g\colon Y\to Z$ is denoted by $gf$, and we use the same convention for compositions of arrows in quivers.
+The Jacobson radical of a module $X$ is denoted by $\rad{X}$.
 If $p$ is a path in a quiver, we denote its head by $\head{p}$ and its tail by $\tail{p}$.
+We fix an algebraically closed field $\KK$, over which all our algebras and categories will be defined unless specified otherwise.
+For a $\KK$-algebra $A$, we denote the module category of $A$ by $\Modcat{A}$ and the subcategory of finitely generated $A$-modules by $\fgmod{A}$.